DeepakShinde13/Android-Apps-Privacy-Policies/Privacy Policy.md

 3. Netwok State :
 It is needed to know if device is currently getting any incoming calls, so that the LED can be turned on.

+Any damage to the flash or device is not my responsibility.